Syntax Document

 Import Syntax

-import rand // Import the main module of the package (equivalent to import rand.main)
+import rand // import package main module (equivalent to import rand.main)

-import will look for modules in the following order:
+import searches for modules in the following order:

 • Standard library

-When using import syscall, the imported module will be searched for in the following order:
+Can distinguish application platform through file names, for example when using import syscall, modules will be searched and imported in the following order:

 1. syscall.{os}_{arch}.n